mihirpatel1996/Web-Assignment-2/README.md

  ## Frameworks Used
-HTML5 and CSS3 are used to design webpages,
+HTML5 and CSS3 are used to design webpages`(HTML, CSS, 2020)`,
-Bootstrap is used for making webpages responsive and React is used as a frontend framework.
+Bootstrap is used for making webpages responsive `(Bootstrap, W3schools, 2020)` and React is used as a frontend framework`(React js, Youtube, 2020)`.

  ## Web pages:
 1. First web page is the landing page (Home Page) of application GreenKart.
 [Landing page](http://localhost:3000)